 Before the MBA, Camila worked in sales for one of the three largest chemical producers in the world––The Dow Chemical Company.
 Over the course of six years, she worked her way up from an internship to the business quality coordinator.

 This involved managing off grade sales from local and indent sources across Argentina, Bolivia, and Paraguay––which involved over $48.3 million per year.
 She also helped to facilitate the migration of pricing data during the Dow and Dupont merger––which pushed the combined value of the newly titled DowDuPont to $130 million.
 But Camila wanted more.
-More Information Discover more about Esade Full-Time MBA Barcelona - Spain
+More Information Discover more about ESADE Business School Barcelona - Spain

 Discover more about